-1. Review - a member of staff or working group pulled together all relevant information including relevant national and local guidance

-- Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
+- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
+Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
 Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy - 4.
-Pupil consultation we investigated what exactly pupils want from their RSE - 5.
-Ratification once amendments were made, the policy was shared with governors and ratified
+Pupil consultation we investigated what exactly pupils want from their RSE.
+Pupil consultation is ongoing and happens termly. - Ratification once amendments were made, the policy was shared with governors and ratified